pegasystems/pega-helm-charts/charts/pega/README.md

 `service.tls.port` | The port of the tier to be exposed to the cluster.
 For HTTPS this is generally `443` | `443` `service.tls.targetPort` | The target port of the container to expose.
 The TLS-enabled Pega container exposes web traffic on port `8443`. | `8443`
-`service.tls.enabled` | Set as `true` if TLS is enabled for the tier, otherwise `false`. | `false` `service.tls.keystore` | The keystore content for the tier.
+`service.tls.enabled` | Set as `true` if TLS is enabled for the tier, otherwise `false`. | `false` `service.tls.external_secret_name` | If you configured a secret in an external secrets operator, enter the secret name.
+For details, see [this section.](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator) | `""`
+`service.tls.keystore` | The keystore content for the tier.
 If you leave this value empty, the deployment uses the default keystore. | `""`
 `service.tls.keystorepassword` | The keystore password for the tier.
 If you leave this value empty, the deployment uses the default password for the default keystore. | `""`
 `service.tls.cacertificate` | The CA certificate for the tier.
 If you leave this value empty, the deployment uses the default CA certificate for the default keystore. | `""`